-The trust principal is disregarded because resources are no longer a factor in the Medi-Cal eligibility determination The payments of tuition are for Willow's benefit, but since they do not provide food or housing, they are not counted as income for eligibility purposes.
-However, the payments for room and board are counted as in-kind housing income because they provide Willow with housing, and the in-kind income chart values for housing shall be used in the Medi-Cal eligibility determination unless the reported value is less than the chart value The \$200 payments of interest income to Willow's bank account are counted as unearned income in the Medi-Cal eligibility determination.
+The trust principal is disregarded because resources are no longer a factor in the Medi-Cal eligibility determination.
+The payments of tuition are for Willow's benefit, but since they do not provide food or housing, they are not counted as income for eligibility purposes.
+However, the payments for room and board are counted as in-kind housing income because they provide Willow with the entire housing need, and the in-kind income chart values for housing shall be used in the Medi-Cal eligibility determination unless the reported value is less than the chart value.
+The \$200 payments of interest income to Willow's bank account are counted as unearned income in the Medi-Cal eligibility determination.
+Letter No.:23-22E Page: 7 Date: November 17, 2023